 Fires can occur at any time without warning.
-The primary consideration in the event of a fire will be everyone's safety.
-Secondary consideration will be for protection of property.
+The primary consideration in the event of a fire is everyone's safety, and secondary consideration is for protection of property.
 Everyone is responsible for awareness of fire safety and providing a safe, healthful environment.

 Fire response procedures must be implemented upon suspicion of a fire.
-Notification of co-workers, students, and visitors for a timely, effective and efficient response is critical.
+Notification of co-workers, students, and visitors for a timely, effective, and efficient response is critical.
 Although response procedures are presented in ordered steps, usually more than one person is involved in performing these actions simultaneously.